lwhile/influxdb-relay-annotation/README.md

  ```

-The relay will listen for HTTP or UDP writes and write the data to both servers via their HTTP write endpoint.
-If the write is sent via HTTP, the relay will return a success response as soon as one of the two InfluxDB servers returns a success.
-If either InfluxDB server returns a 400 response, that will be returned to the client immediately.
-If both servers return a 500, a 500 will be returned to the client.
+The relay will listen for HTTP or UDP writes and write the data to each InfluxDB server via the HTTP write or UDP endpoint, as appropriate.
+If the write is sent via HTTP, the relay will return a success response as soon as one of the InfluxDB servers returns a success.
+If any InfluxDB server returns a 400 response, that will be returned to the client immediately.
+If all servers return a 500, a 500 will be returned to the client. (?)If only one or some servers return a 500 that will not be returned to the client(?).

 With this setup a failure of one Relay or one InfluxDB can be sustained while still taking writes and serving queries.
 However, the recovery process will require operator intervention.